What do you need to know about renting in Phnom Penh?

 | Rates* are quoted in USD and the Exchange Rate* is flexible according to the market. | |

-5. Agent Fee: At least to the present day, real estate agencies in Phnom Penh do not charge brokerage fees from the clients.
+5. Agent Fee: At least to the present day, tenants usually do not pay agency fees.
 A commission is paid to the agency by the property owner; however, good agencies remain neutral as they depend on favoritism from both parties.

 Notably, most of the apartments in Phnom Penh are offered to the market fully furnished or almost fully furnished with basic amenities included in the rent.